-Private sector developers is defined as a developer of land other than land belonging to Her Majesty in right of Ontario, a public body or a municipality.
+Private sector developer is defined as a developer of land other than land belonging to Her Majesty in right of Ontario, a public body or a municipality.

-O. Reg.
-345/93 (Designation and Exemption - Private Sector Developers) made under the EAA, designates certain undertakings by private sector developers as undertakings subject to the EAA.
-Private sector developers should review the regulation to determine whether their project is designated as an undertaking that is subject to the EAA.
-Generally, O. Reg.
-345/93 designates road, water or wastewater projects provided for the residents of a municipality that are classified as Schedule C in the MCEA.
+Certain undertakings by private sector developers are designated by the regulations made under the EAA as undertakings.
+Private sector developers should review the regulations to determine whether their project is designated as an undertaking that is subject to the EAA.
+Generally, the regulation designates road, water and wastewater projects provided for the residents of a municipality that are classified as Schedule C in the MCEA.